ioBrokerTranslator/doc/README.md

 - `gulp translateAndUpdateWordsJS` if the adapter is using `gulp`
 - `npm run translate` if the adapter is using `@iobroker/adapter-dev`

 and commit and push those changes to master (main).
+Note that the commands listed above will add new strings to the language files only but not change any existing translation.

 Weblate will be updated automatically.